 What sort of training is this?

-- It’s a short interactive workshop with a mix of presentations and practical exercises to review evaluation concepts, reflect on pitfalls and think on contrafactuals.
+- It is a short interactive workshop with a mix of presentations and practical exercises to review evaluation concepts, reflect on pitfalls and think on contrafactuals.

 Who should attend?